huggingface/blog/audio-datasets.md

 FLEURS (Few-shot Learning Evaluation of Universal Representations of Speech) is a dataset for evaluating speech recognition systems in 102 languages, including many that are classified as 'low-resource'.
 The data is derived from the [FLoRes-101](https://arxiv.org/abs/2106.03193) dataset, a machine translation corpus with 3001 sentence translations from English to 101 other languages.
-Native speakers are recorded narrating the sentence translations in their native languages, yielding an \\(n\\)-way parallel speech dataset for speech translation.
+Native speakers are recorded narrating the sentence transcriptions in their native languages.
+An \\(n\\)-way parallel corpus of speech translation data is constructed by pairing the recorded audio data with the sentence transcriptions for each of the 101 languages.
 The training sets contain approximately 10 hours of supervised audio-transcription data per source-target language combination.

 ### Audio Classification